-21.03.08 - Air Quality Public Outreach
+22.03.08 - Air Quality Public Outreach

-ADMINISTRATOR - Randi Novakoff, Outreach Manager and William Swiatek, Principal Planner This task provides for the oversight of outreach efforts to the public and legislators on air quality matters.
+ADMINISTRATOR - Randi Novakoff, Outreach Manager

+This task provides for the oversight of outreach efforts to the public and legislators on air quality matters.
 This includes chairing the Air Quality Partnership of Delaware (AQP).
 AQP is a public/private coalition of businesses, agencies, and individuals working to raise awareness and inform the public about practices that improve air quality and citizen health statewide in Delaware, and across New Castle and Cecil Counties.
-The Partnership includes Dover/Kent MPO, DNREC, DART First State, RideShare Delaware, Chesapeake Utilities, Bruce Productions, Nemours Health and Prevention Services, American Lung Association of Delaware, and others.
+The Partnership includes Dover/Kent MPO, DNREC, DART First State, Delaware Commute Solutions, Chesapeake Utilities, Bruce Productions, Nemours Health and Prevention Services, American Lung Association of Delaware, and others.
 AQP has developed a mascot (Tropo) to message and educate about air quality matters.
 This approach provides an interactive and fun method to convey important air quality matters and provides a strong foundation for retention and understanding of targeted messaging.
-The project has developed an outreach program for youth and their families to increase awareness of how clean air impacts health, and how daily activities affect the environment and their health.
+AQP has developed an outreach assembly program for youth and their families to increase awareness of how clean air impacts health, and how daily activities affect the environment and their health.
 AQP also coordinates Delaware Air Quality Awareness Week, a social media campaign that encourages use of alternative modes of transportation throughout the week via contests, videos and social media posts.
-The week culminates in the designation of an Air Quality Champion Award to a local business during Wilmington's Earth Day event, which the Partnership also helps to coordinate.
-Air Quality outreach also includes assistance developing and implementing antiidling initiatives and air quality awareness programs in partnership with organizations such as DNREC, American Lung Association, Nemours, and Dover/Kent MPO.
-Federal and local grants will be solicited to fund outreach efforts approved by the Air Quality Partnership of Delaware.
+The partnership also helps coordinate the Wilmington's Earth Day event.
+Wilmington's Earth Day is a weeklong virtual event that consists of daily activities and themes, including transportation and air quality.

-21.03.09 - Transportation Justice Outreach
+22.03.09 - Transportation Justice Outreach

-ADMINISTRATOR - Randi Novakoff, Outreach Manager and William Swiatek, Principal Planner With the PAC and Transportation Justice Working Group, strategies are developed and implemented that seek to engage minority, low-income, senior, disabled, households without an automobile, low-literacy, and Limited-English Proficiency communities in the transportation decision-making process.
+ADMINISTRATOR - Randi Novakoff, Outreach Manager and William Swiatek, Principal Planner WILMAPCO's PAC and Transportation Justice Working Group help to develop strategies to engage minority, low-income, senior, disabled, households without an automobile, low-literacy, and Limited-English Proficiency communities in the transportation decision-making process.
 Strategies outlined in WILMAPCO's Public Participation Plan (PPP) and Transportation Justice Plan seek to reduce the participation barriers that these communities often experience.
 Staff also attends and helps to organize expos, exhibits, and conferences to better engage and understand the evolving needs of these constrained populations and will attend trainings specific to outreach to these communities.
+This will include coordinating a 5-day statewide Social Justice Outreach Training in partnership with APA Delaware and University of Delaware, and Dover/Kent MPO.

-21.03.10 - Social Media
+22.03.10 - Social Media and Video Outreach and Education